The Section 8 Housing Program is a federal assistance program that helps low-income families gain access to affordable housing options.

 - Family member status, including whether he or she is disabled, pregnant or elderly.

-Note: Social Security beneficiaries are eligible to receive Section 8 housing benefits as long as they meet other eligibility requirements.
+Note: Social Security beneficiaries may be eligible to receive Section 8 housing benefits as long as they meet other eligibility requirements.

 In order to gather the necessary background information to verify your eligibility, the PHA can look to several sources.
 While you are required to provide certain supporting documents, you may also need to submit contact information for your doctor and previous landlords.